 - Do you feel valued for your contributions to the company?

 - Does our company offer adequate opportunities for promotion?

 - Do you think work is distributed evenly across the team?

 - Do you find your work meaningful?

-As far as annual surveys go, there are few more important than this employee survey.
-Companies are, by definition, places where people collaborate.
+As employee surveys go, there are few more important than this one.
+Since companies are, by definition, places where people collaborate.
 Employees must talk to each other, and managers must keep them in the loop.
-Here’s why you need an internal communications survey.

 Why You Need An Internal Communications Survey

-A Salesforce study recently found that employees who feel heard at work are 4.6 times more likely to give their best performance.
-By now, we understand why internal communication surveys are important.
-Let’s get to the best questions to ask in this employee survey.
+- A Salesforce study recently found that employees who feel heard at work are 4.6 times more likely to give their best performance.

 - How do you currently get information about the company?